Florida Drug and Alcohol Rehab Treatment Centers

-Treatment centers are located in every part of the state.
+Rehab facilities and detox centers in Florida are located in every part of the state.
 But they are particularly prevalent in South Florida, Orlando, and Tampa.2

-Those who are interested in getting care in Florida have plenty of options—the state has 668 rehab facilities that provide everything from medical detox to intensive inpatient to standard outpatient.2
+Those who are interested in Florida rehab centers have plenty of options—the state has 668 rehab facilities that provide everything from medical detox to intensive inpatient to standard outpatient.2

 Lots of people travel to Florida for the scenery and warm weather.
 They find that getting out of their current environment can be helpful because that environment can be filled with triggers to use, such as certain people or places.
 It offers them the opportunity for a fresh start.
 Florida also is home to many high-end rehabs near the beach, which is appealing to many people.

 AAC operates medical detox, intensive inpatient, residential treatment, partial hospitalization, intensive outpatient, and sober living programs in Florida.
 During the COVID-19 (aka coronavirus) pandemic AAC’s treatment facilities are open and our admissions navigator are able to answer questions you may have about addiction and treatment plans.